typesafehub/activator-akka-jmx-example/README.md

 ## Overview

-Actors are relatively simple to set up in JMX, as long as you play by the rules: always use an [MXBean](http://docs.oracle.com/javase/7/docs/api/javax/management/MXBean.html) (which does not require JAR downloads over RMI), and always create a custom class that provides a view that the MXBean is [happy with](http://stackoverflow.com/a/7514800/5266).
+Actors are relatively simple to set up in JMX, as long as you play by the rules: always use an [MXBean](http://docs.oracle.com/javase/7/docs/api/javax/management/MXBean.html) (which does not require JAR downloads over RMI), always think about thread safety when [exposing internal variables](http://pveentjer.wordpress.com/2006/11/09/jmx-and-concurrency-problems/), and always create a custom class that provides a view that the MXBean is [happy with](http://stackoverflow.com/a/7514800/5266).

 Here's the Actor with an exposed JMX GreeterMXBean.
 As long as it ends in "MXBean", JMX is happy.
 It will display the properties defined in that trait: